I'll tell you there's another crop in California that's big.

 Pop culture news sources these days have profound respect for their audiences.

-I mean, it's every here's a day.
+I mean, it's every here's it.

 Everybody watching TMZ wants to be on it.